ActionText/Fauna/README.md

 - Needs-based behaviour
 - idk more, ill think about it later

-This project is actively being developed.
+This project is currently paused.
 Documentation and examples will be published as development progresses.